Environmental justice

 Unequal socio-spatial distribution of environmental pollution may follow different distributional "logics":

-Distributional logic Distribution of environmental pollution
+Logic Distribution of environmental pollution

 political concentration in areas with politically weak population, because less resistance